-To achieve maximum traction while riding on-road, the two rear wheels are mounted solidly on one axle and turn together at the same speed.
+To achieve maximum traction while riding offroad, the two rear wheels are mounted solidly on one axle and turn together at the same speed.
 Therefore, unless the wheel on the inside of the turn is allowed to slip or lose some traction, the ATV will resist turning.
+A special turning technique must be used to allow the ATV to make turns quickly and easily.
+It is essential that this skill be learned first at low speed.